Veterinary surgeon

 - Society of Practising Veterinary Surgeons (SPVS)

-There may be opportunities to become an Official Vet (OV).
-An OV is authorised by theÌýAnimal and Plant Health Agency (APHA) and helps to control the export trade of animals across borders.
-Being awarded OV status means you are qualified to test for diseases such as tuberculosis (TB), carry out market inspections and be involved in the exportation of animals and animal products.
+There may also be opportunities to become an Official Vet (OV).
+An OV is authorised by the Animal and Plant Health Agency (APHA) and helps to control the export trade of animals and animal products.
+OVs are qualified to carry out tasks such as tuberculosis (TB) testing, market inspections and export certification.

 Career prospects

-As a newly-qualified veterinary surgeon, you'll usually start work as an assistant before becoming fully-fledged.
-Once in post, there are opportunities to specialise, for example, in equine medicine, small animal surgery or dermatology.
-Further training is required for these specialisations, which may lead to a diploma.
+Once in post, there are opportunities to develop expertise in specific areas, such as equine medicine, small animal surgery, cardiology or dermatology.
+Further postgraduate training is required for these specialisms, which may lead to RCVS Advanced Practitioner or Recognised Specialist status.

-There are also research and teaching opportunities in universities, research institutes and pharmaceutical companies.
-Common areas include animal disease cure and prevention and food safety.
+There are also opportunities in universities, research institutes and the pharmaceutical industry, working in areas such as animal disease prevention and treatment, food safety, and veterinary public health.

 Alternative careers